Keegan-Humphrey/MATHUSLA-Kalman-Algorithm/README.md

 ## Introduction
 This is an updated version of the MATHUSLA Experiment tracking software currently under development.
 The goal of this software is to implement a simple, highly portable, and easily understandable algorithm for tracking highly relativistic particles.

-This repository, and much of the documentation, is a modification of the following code from: https://github.com/seg188/MATHUSLA-MLTracker
+This repository, including this documentation, is a modification of the following code from: https://github.com/seg188/MATHUSLA-MLTracker

 ## Installation